National Tile Museum Entry Tickets

 Access to multilingual audio guide

-Add on a Lisbon Card valid for 24, 48, or 72 hours to visit landmarks like Jerónimos Monastery, Belém Tower, National Tile Museum, and more!
+Expand your visit with a Lisbon Card valid for 24, 48, or 72 hours to explore popular landmarks such as Jerónimos Monastery, Belém Tower, National Tile Museum, and others.

 Customer Reviews